 Find out how you can broaden your life experiences by becoming a Smoki Museum Volunteer.
-Museum is located at 147 N. Arizona Ave., Prescott, for information call 928-445-1230, or visit our web site: www.smokimuseum.org.
+Museum is located at 147 N. Arizona Ave., Prescott.
+For information, call 928-445-1230 or visit smokimuseum.org.

 Life Connections, a pro-life Christian pregnancy center offering support and resources to women facing an unplanned pregnancy, needs volunteers passionate about serving with love and understanding.
 The organization gives free pregnancy tests, offers education in the area of sexual responsibility and provides referrals to doctors' offices and community resources.
 The center is located at 7875 E. Florentine, Suite C, Prescott Valley.
 Contact Diane or Donna at 928-227-3130.

 Prescott Art Docents have shared their love of art with children and adults since 1971 by offering classroom and art presentations.
 Docent training is provided, so it is not necessary to have artistic skills or a background in art history or teaching.
 Continuing education is offered through our Monday morning program series, held during the school year and open to the public.
 For more information visit "our history" at Prescottartdocents.net for more information and to contact us.